Addressing issues in defining the Love numbers for black holes: Acknowledgements

 \section{Acknowledgements}

-Research of S.C. is funded by the INSPIRE Faculty fellowship from the DST, Government of India (Reg.
+The research of S. C. is funded by the INSPIRE Faculty fellowship from the DST, Government of India (Reg.
 No. DST/INSPIRE/04/2018/000893).
-A part of this work was performed at the Albert Einstein Institute under the Max-Planck-India Mobility Grant from the Max-Planck Society and S.C. acknowledges the warm hospitality at the Albert Einstein Institute.
+A part of this work was performed at the Albert Einstein Institute under the Max-Planck-India Mobility Grant from the Max-Planck Society, and S. C. acknowledges the warm hospitality at the Albert Einstein Institute.
+We also acknowledge support from the NSF under Grant No. PHY-2309352.
 This document has been assigned the LIGO document number LIGO-P2300180.

 \labelformat{section}{Appendix #1} \labelformat{subsection}{Appendix #1}